-Having a distinct audience persona established for your brand is incredibly beneficial.
-Being able to present your brand to the right audience in an efficient, streamlined way saves you big when it comes to time and the overall return on your investment into branding efforts.
-Understanding your audience persona from the start of your brand also prevents the need to return to the drawing board to fine tune your existing brand into what the consumers desire.
-Instead of hitting the market and then adjusting your brand to meet your audience’s needs, you are anticipating and understanding those needs ahead of time.
-This positions your brand within the market as being “in touch” with its audience and improves consumer trust.
-This creates a market perception for your brand that is clear about what your brand does and who it is for.
+Establish a distinct audience persona for your brand to maximize your efforts.
+Being able to present your brand to the right audience in an efficient, streamlined way saves you big when it comes to time, and the overall return on your investment into branding efforts.
+Understanding your audience persona from the start of your brand also prevents the need to return to the drawing board.
+Instead of hitting the market and adjusting your brand as you go, anticipate and understand those needs ahead of time.
+This positions your brand as “in touch” with its audience and the current state of the market.
+The resulting market perception for your brand makes it clear what your brand does and who it is for.

-In addition to consumer trust, having a distinct audience person helps your brand grow in multiple ways.
-When consumers have a clear picture of who your brand is for, not only are they able to consider whether your brand is right for themselves, but your brand is more likely to be shared via referral.
-Your audience persona should be clear enough that when consumers see your marketing efforts they can quickly see “this brand is for ___” and from there it should resonate enough that if the initial audience is not interested, your brand will remain in their mental library when it comes to referring others.
+In addition to consumer trust, having a distinct audience persona helps your brand grow in multiple ways.
+When consumers have a clear picture of who your brand is for, not only are they able to consider whether your brand is right for themselves, but they are more likely to refer it to others.
+Your audience persona should be clear enough that when consumers see it, they can tell right away “this brand is for ___.”
+From there, it should resonate enough that if the initial audience is not interested, your brand will remain in their mental library when it comes to referring others.
 Referrals are one of the best kept marketing secrets that require little investment beyond the setup, but have the potential to bring in measurable success, in fact a successful referral program within B2B marketing has a 78% chance of generating positive leads for your brand.
 Being able to establish your unique audience persona from the start of your brand means that all your marketing and branding efforts will be as efficient and productive as possible, reducing the margin of error for failing to meet the correct target audience.

 Potential Audience Persona Troubles

-Although the benefits of a strong audience persona can result in significant brand success by targeting your audience efficiently and generating brand awareness and buzz, there are also several ways in which an inaccurate audience persona can harm your brand.
+Although the benefits of a strong audience persona can result in brand success, there are several ways in which neglecting it can do more harm to your brand than good.

-In addition to negatively impacting market perception, having an unpolished audience persona can cause your brand to see a decrease in leads and customer loyalty, simply because your audience does not identify with your brand.
-There is no driving force that makes them excited about connecting with your brand, and there is nothing that indicates to them that you are undoubtably right for their needs.
-Where a refined audience persona draws potential customers in and then retains their loyalty, an unclear and unpolished audience persona can generate more confusion and unenthusiastic client reviews.
-Your audience persona should draw in business by showcasing who you are for and what you can do for them, not generate brand confusion and sabotage sales growth.
+An unpolished audience persona can cause your brand to see a decrease in leads and customer loyalty.
+Why?
+Simply because your target audience does not identify with your brand.
+When there is no driving force to make people excited about connecting with your brand, there is nothing that indicates your brand is worth considering.
+Remember: a refined audience persona draws potential customers in and retains their loyalty.
+An unclear and unpolished audience persona can generate uncertainty and unenthusiastic client reviews.
+Make sure your audience persona is refined.
+This will help draw in business and showcase what you can do, rather than generate brand confusion and sabotage sales growth.

 Putting Words into Action

-An audience persona that is well crafted and maintained can result in many benefits for your company, and its role is to help you closely reach and engage the most accurate audiences for your brand and what it has to offer.
-If you are unsure of where to begin when it comes to understanding your audience persona, the best place to begin is consulting a professional branding firm that has the process down to a science.
-An experienced agency can help you understand your target audience and pinpoint your brand’s precise audience persona to build your brand.
+Develop a well-crafted audience persona and keep it updated.
+This will help you reach and engage the right audiences for your brand and highlight what you have to offer.
+If you are unsure of where to begin when it comes to understanding your audience persona, consult a professional branding firm.
+Working with professionals that have the audience persona process down to a science is the best place to begin.
+An experienced agency can help you understand your target audience and pinpoint your brand’s precise audience persona to build growth.